canonical/loki-k8s-operator/README.md

 ## Quick start

-Create a Juju model for your operators, say "observability"
+Create a Juju model named `observability`.
+This also sets the new model as the current one in the Juju command-line interface.

 ```bash
 juju add-model observability